Historic Flood Signs for High Water Marks in Kansas

 This project provided 24 free signs for 17 different communities in Kansas by 2019.
 The signs provide a historic story and picture of flooding in the community and raise awareness on flood risks.
 The signs remind property owners and developers to diversify their flood risk management actions to be resilient to floods in the area.
 Partners included the KDA Division of Water Resources (DWR), the Kansas Historical Society, USGS, and NOAA NWS.
 Participating communities included Arkansas City, Coffeyville, Edwardsville, Florence, Fort Scott, Hays, Junction City, Lawrence, Marion, Natoma, Ottawa, Riley County, Silver Lake, Strong City, Topeka, Wamego, and Washington.
 See DWR's web site hosts additional photos here.

 The historic flood signs offer the public a quick response (QR) code (inserted boxes, left image) with a web link to more information.
 The black QR code takes readers to the KDWR web page with more flood photos and details on how to reduce flood risks.
 The red QR code is used only in or near leveed areas and offers a direct link to the National Levee Database.
 The red link explains how the levee only reduces risks, yet requires property owners to further diversify their risk management options.
 This should include considering flood insurance.

 These historic flood signs can be mounted on simple wood or metal posts, as well.
 The signs shown are two sites in Kansas where the communities decided to go a step up.
 Marion, KS staff posted their sign (image on top right) using a very nice native stone mounting.
 The Ottawa, KS sign used a kiosk style (bottom image) (click Ottawa for pdf of the sign, 11.6 MB).

-Florence, Kansas Risk Management Options (pdf, 10.2 MB)
+Florence, Kansas Risk Management Options report (pdf, 10.2 MB).